Israel On Campus and Abroad

 Engaging on Campus

-Berkeley Hillel is excited to connect you with learning opportunities, fellowships, and student groups that explore Israel through multiple lenses.
+Berkeley Hillel connects you with learning opportunities, fellowships, and student groups that explore Israel through multiple lenses.

-- For more information about Mishelanu, check out the Fellowships page.
+- For more information about Mishelanu, contact our Israel Fellow, Noga Vilder.

-Run by and for students, these diverse groups represent different ways that Berkeley students relate to and engage with Israel.
+Run by and for students, representing different ways that Berkeley students relate to and engage with Israel.

-- Mishelanu promotes an active and strong Israeli-American community on college campuses, in order to strengthen and maintain the next generation’s identity: culture, language, heritage and strong connections to Israel.
+- Mishelanu promotes an active and strong Israeli-American community on college campuses, to strengthen and maintain the next generation’s identity: culture, language, heritage, and strong connections to Israel.

 Travel to Israel